openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 For details on how to build a model in OpenVINO™ Runtime, see the [Build a Model in OpenVINO™ Runtime](@ref build_model) section.

-OpenVINO™ Runtime allows to use tensor names or indexes to work wit model inputs/outpus.
-To get model input/output ports you can use `ov::Model::inputs()` or `ov::Model::outputs()` respectively.
+OpenVINO™ Runtime allows using tensor names or indexes to work wit model inputs/outputs.
+To get model input/output ports, use the `ov::Model::inputs()` or `ov::Model::outputs()` methods respectively.

 @sphinxdirective